July 12, 2020

 Here are two Flies that were sitting very close to each other.
 I'm supposing that they had some ideas but I never saw them get together.

 Here is a minuscule fly that I see fairly frequently in the Goldenrod (which has yet to bloom).
 It is hard to shoot among the leaves but I can pull up on the end of one to see the insect on the next leaf down and the fly is pretty forgiving.
 Here are two shots from July 6, first a front view and then a rear view.
 Third is a front view taken on July 8 and then a vertical nearly full-frontal view that same day.
 I believe that long pink thing is its ovipositor, but this is the only fly I know that displays it like that.
 Maybe it (she) is laying eggs, but if so they are very small.
+Someone in iNat suggested this could be a member of the Superfamily Sciaroidea of Fungus Gnats and Gall Midges.
+How can such a tiny creature be so captivating?

 Here is possibly the same fly on July 9.
 It's almost certainly the same species.